 Measuring Conversation Flow in Conversational Ads

-Conversation Flow measures interaction on an aggregate level, breaking down the most popular messages sent to the chatbot.
-In the diagram below, we can explore various paths that users have taken through the experience before either leaving the chat experience via clicking on an exit URL or leaving the session.
+Conversation Flow measures interaction on an aggregate level, breaking down the most popular areas of interest.
+In the diagram below, we can explore various paths that users have taken through the experience before either leaving the conversational experience via clicking on an exit URL or leaving the session.